apache/freemarker/README.md

         dom4j-*.jar, which casues compilation errors if it wins over jaxen-*.jar).
    - Press "Finish"
-- Eclipse will indicate many errors at this point; it's expected, read on.
 - Project -> Properties -> Java Compiler -> Errors/Warnings:
   Check in "Enable project specific settings", then set "Forbidden reference (access rules)" from "Error" to "Warning".